imixs/imixs-cloud/README.md

 ### 3. Setup Your Kubernetes Worker Nodes

-To build your cluster you can join any worker node into your new kubernetes cluster.
-Just repeat the step 1 on each of your worker nodes.
-After the basic setup on a new worker node is completed, you can join your worker node into your new cluster using the join command from your master node:
+To build your cluster you can join now any worker node into your new kubernetes cluster.
+Just repeat the step 1 on each of your worker nodes to install the kubeadm tool.
+After that, you can join your worker node into your new cluster using the join command from your master node:

 	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx  --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-If you do not know the join command run the following command on your master node.
-This command will just print out the command you need to join the cluster from your worker node:
+If you do not know the join command any more, run the following command on your master node:

 	$ kubeadm token create --print-join-command